 Use these signs to investigate for a potential ant colony around your house:

-- Strange smells: Odorous ants are a common species that gives off a stench like a rotten coconut fruit when frightened or crushed.
+- Strange Smells: Odorous ants are a common species that gives off a stench like rotten coconut fruit when frightened or crushed.

 Customized Solutions for Ant Control and Prevention

 Once an infestation is suspected, we have a number of service options for carpenter ant control.
 We can inspect your home, locate the nest, treat for the infestation and even help with moisture control if necessary.
 Our low-toxicity ant extermination techniques are pet-friendly and harmless to your loved ones.
 In addition to humane exclusion methods, ask about how we can utilize natural ant prevention methods that are certified environmentally safe and available at no additional charge to you.

 Whether we employ traditional treatment methods or our Eco-Friendly Green Service, Senate Termite Control is well qualified to help you solve your carpenter ant problem.
 As with all of our services, we customize a treatment plan to meet your specific needs and budget.
 Also, our company’s pest-free warranty guarantees the job isn’t complete until you’re satisfied with our results.
 We have flexible appointments available, even during weekends and evenings for your convenience.

 Prevention is obviously the best method of controlling carpenter ants or any variety for that matter.
 There are several steps you can take to help prevent carpenter ants from nesting in or near your home: